JetBrains/lets-plot-kotlin/devdocs/PUBLISHING.md

 ### Publishing to Sonatype Central repository

-> **Note**: when publishing a "Release" version to Sonatype, PGP signature is required.
+> **Note**: when publishing a "Release" version to Sonatype, a PGP signature is required.
 >
 > See: https://central.sonatype.org/pages/working-with-pgp-signatures.html